 Formaldehyde Standard Requirements document, which is also located in the Publications section below.

 Questions regarding the Public Sector Safety program can be sent to

 Report an Accident

 To report a public sector employee fatality or hospitalizations of 3 or more employees, please call (608) 445-6558 or (608) 267-9420 during regular business hours.
 After hours, weekends, or holidays, please call Wisconsin Emergency Management after-hours incident reporting at 1(800) 943-0003 ext.
 2 for assistance.

 Department of Workforce Development - Process for Handling Work Injuries & Illness

 *New Online Reporting for Injury and Illness Forms*

-Public Sector employers, please visit the DSPS Online Injury and Illness Reporting System to enter, review and submit your previous year's injury and illness summary.
-After submitting your information you will receive a confirmation email which contains a printable version of the injury and illness summary which must be posted in your workplace from March 2nd through April 30th.
+Electronic Safety and Licensing Application (eSLA) to enter, review, and submit your previous year's injury and illness summary.
+After submitting your information, you will receive a confirmation email which contains a printable version of the injury and illness summary which must be posted in your workplace from February 1st through April 30th.

-If you do not have a UserID and Password for the DSPS Online Injury and Illness Reporting System, contact your county Public Sector Safety Inspector noted on the Inspection District Map located on the right-hand side of this page.
+If you do not have a UserID and Password for the DSPS Electronic Safety and Licensing Application, contact your county Public Sector Safety Inspector noted on the Inspection District Map located on the right side menu of this page.